lua-yoyo/wotlk-wowpug/README.md

 wotlk-wowpug
 ============

-WoW Pug Builder adapted for the Molten WoW community.
+WoW Pug Builder adapted for the Private WoW community.

 Rename the extracted folder to WoWPuG!